Savino Marè: Biography

 Savino Marè was born on November 21, 1964, in Lapedona, a small town in the province of Fermo.
 Engaged in social life, Savino is a "Peace Promoter" with the National Association of Civil War Victims, collaborating at the same time with a MIUR project regarding unexploded war residues.
 After participating in various films, in 2012 he is in the music video of the music song "Le viole" by the singer Lighea and in February 2019 he will work as a correspondent at the 69th Sanremo Festival.
 In August of the same year he will be one of the jurors of "Miss Italia" in San Ginesio, later recalled in the final of the region in Loreto and for the election of Miss Marche.

 In 2013 his shot "Alba a Porto San Giorgio" won the audience award at the Milan International Tourism Exchange (BIT).
-The Marche region used the photo to increase tourism.
+The Region of Marche used the photo to increase tourism.
 After the BIT the vote was exhibited in Germany, at the MITT of Russia and displayed in the palace of the municipality of Porto San Giorgio.

 On November 29, 2014, Savino received a letter from the municipality of Porto Sant'Elpidio, where the municipal administration is, all citizens are grateful to have a citizen like him.

 In 2018 he was appointed by the municipality of Falconara Marittima as a contemporary artist and in 2019 he was named "Il marchigiano dell'anno – Picus del Ver Sacrum" for 2020.
 The event is organized by the Marche study center "Giuseppe Giunchi" under the patronage of the Senate of the Italian Republic and the Pio Sodalizio dei Piceni.